humanmade/authorship/README.md

 * No need to keep data in sync between a user and their "author" profile
 * Promoting a guest author to a functional user is done just by changing their user role

+## WP-CLI

+The following WP-CLI commands and flags are available:

+## --authorship flag

+When creating or updating posts, the `--authorship` flag can be used to specify the attributed users of the post.
+The flag accepts a comma-separated list of user IDs.
+Examples:

+* `wp post create --post_title="My New Post" --authorship=4,11`
+* `wp post update 220 --authorship=13`

+When this flag is *not* set:

+* When creating a new post, if the `--post_author` flag is set then it will be used for authorship
+* When updating an existing post, no change will be made to authorship

 ## Team

 Authorship is developed and maintained by [Human Made](https://humanmade.com) and [Altis](https://www.altis-dxp.com).
 Its initial development was funded by [Siemens](https://www.siemens.com).